JavenCao/Thala_Rescue_workflow/README.md

       vi submit.sh(change the target PBS scripts)
       sh submit.sh

+And for the Hard filtering steps, we suggested to set cut-offs based on the emprical distribution of each annotation.
+Here, we provide scripts to plot the emprical distribution for each annotation.

 This workflow is designed for clusters managed by PBS, for non-PBS servers, users can still run these scripts in bash(sh):